Mercy Hospital (Nampa, Idaho): History

 Fundraising began in 1917 for a 32-room hospital.
-Financed by the city and the Sisters of Mercy, and using land donated by the Catholic Church, ground was broken in December 1918.
+Financed by the city and the Sisters of Mercy, and using land donated by the Catholic Church, the ground was broken in December 1918.
 The building was completed in October 1919 and dedicated on November 4, 1919.
 The building was expended several times, including 1936, 1957, and 1959, with a final capacity of 100.
 Having outgrown the 6th Street location, the hospital moved to a 120-bed facility on 12th Avenue in 1967.

 The building was added to the National Register of Historic Places in 2014.
 The entire block between 16th and 17th Avenues South and 8th and 9th Streets South is included in the listing, though only the hospital building and a grotto retain historic or architectural significance.
 Mercy Hospital is significant as an example of a community-based effort to build a modern hospital at a time when such a facility was unusual for a town of Nampa's size.